PrakashROY04/motion_detector/README.md

 # Motion Detector

-A simple computer vision project that detects motion in webcam video using frame differencing.
+A simple computer vision project that detects motion in camera video using frame differencing.

 ## Requirements
 - Python 3